 Looking forward to future growth, Pulse Canada has noted they’re seeking to diversify their markets within North America.

-The GTH will aid in this strategy.
+The GRA’s new trade infrastructure will aid in this strategy.
 “If they want to open up markets and get pulses more into the mainstream of the United States marketplace as opposed to those that already use them (ie. India, South East Asia), then, we’re well-positioned to be able to get that support to them.”

-Working with the agri-value sector, the GTH is looking to work with growers and producers to ease the process of entering the food-processing industry.
+Regina’s trade hubs are looking to work with growers and producers to ease the process of entering the food-processing industry and continue to grow a thriving agri-value sector.

 Learn how Regina is seizing the opportunity to be the center of plant-based food processing in Canada.
 We’re eager to support every part of the supply chain to help meet growing global needs, and help feed the world.